The-Devoyage/graphql-mailer/README.md

 Make sure you have access to the following private repositories:

-1. `@the-devoyage/mongo-filter-generator` - Adds filtering and pagination to this API.
-[Purchase Access](https://basetools.io/checkout/vyOL9ATx)
+### Install Dependencies

-2. Once you have access to the required repos above, be sure to login to the Github registry with NPM.
+1. Login to the Github registry with NPM.

 ```
 npm login --registry=https://npm.pkg.github.com
 ```

-3. Install Dependencies
+2. Install Dependencies

 ```
 npm install